-Over the last year of blogging I have learned many things.
+Over the last year of blogging, I've learned about many things.
 One of those things is spoon theory.
-Spoon theory was first described in a 2003 essay by Christine Miserandino, who had used the metaphor to describe to a friend what it felt like to have an invisible illness (in her case, lupus).
+Spoon theory was created by Christine Miserandino, In a 2003 essay, she described using the metaphor to describe to a friend what it felt like to have a chronic invisible illness (in her case, lupus).
 She and… Continue reading Applying spoon theory to mental illness